 Do you ever pretend to be a spy?
-It can be a lot of fun to sneak around the backyard, gathering intelligence (information) on foreign beings, such as squirrels and the neighbor’s dog!
+It can be a lot of fun to sneak around the backyard, gathering intelligence (information that is useful) on foreign beings, such as squirrels and the neighbor’s dog!

 Being a real spy is not easy, though.
 It takes a lot of courage to travel to faraway and exotic places, putting yourself in unknown and potentially-dangerous situations.

 Spies need to be smart.
-For a spy to gather valuable intelligence (information that is useful), he or she has to be intelligent, too!
+For spies to gather valuable intelligence, they have to be intelligent, too!
 Spies often speak several languages and must be able to memorize lots of information important to the completion of a successful mission.

 Spies also must be creative and able to adapt to situations that change quickly.
 When faced with a unique problem, spies must make good decisions under pressure.
 Part of being prepared for anything includes making sure you have the right gadgets with you on every mission.